mibur1/psy111/book/statistics/week_X_EFA/1_EFA.md

 ### Inspect the data

-Before conducting a factor analysis it is worthwhile to print the correlation matrix of the data of interest.
+Before conducting a factor analysis it is worthwhile to look at the correlation matrix of the data of interest.

 ```{code-cell}
 plt.matshow(df.corr())
 plt.show()
 ```

 Here we can already see that the items 1-3, items 4-5 and items 6-9 correlate high with each other, respectively.

 ### Determine number of factors